ENCCS/gpu-programming/content/4-gpu-concepts.rst

 .. questions::

-   - q1
-   - q2
+   - What types of parallel computing is possible?
+   - How does data parallelism differ from task parallelism, and how are they utilized in parallel computing?
+   - How is the work parallelized and executed on GPUs?
+   - What are general considerations for a en efficient code running on GPUs?

 .. objectives::

-   - o1
-   - o2
+   - Understand parallel computing principles and architectures.
+   - Differentiate data parallelism from task parallelism.
+   - Learn the GPU execution model.
+   - Parallelize and execute work on GPUs.
+   - Develop efficient GPU code for high performance.

 .. instructor-note::

-   - X min teaching
+   - 20 min teaching
-   - X min exercises
+   - 0 min exercises

 Different types of parallelism
 ------------------------------